dr-jppanda/AgenticTool-MultiPhaseHUB/README.md

 plus `dist/data/catalog.json`.
 The catalog JSON is the contract either way, so deploying behind FastAPI is a hosting change rather than a rewrite.

-## Changing the taxonomy is cheap; changing extraction is not

-Edit a threshold in `binning.yaml`, re-run `normalize_record` over the corpus, and every record re-tags with zero LLM calls.
-That is the entire reason S2 extracts numbers in the paper's own units instead of asking the model for tags.

-## Known limitations

-- Section detection is a font-size/numbering heuristic (`s0_ingest._extract_sections`).
-  It over-segments scanned reports — the 1951 HTL report yields 314 "sections".
-Swap in GROBID or docling if this matters; only the `DocumentModel` shape is depended on.
-- Title extraction is a scored heuristic and falls back to the filename.
-The LLM path takes the title from S1 instead.
-- `mhtdb/extract.py` is written but **has not been executed** — this environment had no API credentials.
-Expect to debug the first real run.
-- The eval harness (`eval/`) is a skeleton.
-It needs a gold set before it means anything.
-- Two-column figure legends extract as one interleaved text block, so a digitized curve's label can come back scrambled (`"Sm, Micro1, r = r 1.0 ="`).
-  The points are unaffected.
-- The raster digitizer names its series by colour, not by legend text, and table crops are not parsed into cells — the crop is produced, the transcription is still manual.